RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Results

 \section{Results}

-In this Section, we first apply RAYEN to approximate the optimal solution of a constrained optimization problem (Section~\ref{subsec:results_optimization}), and then analyze its computation time when applied to different constraints of varying dimensions (Section~\ref{subsec:Computation-time}).
-All the results were obtained using a desktop equipped with an Intel Core i9-12900 \texttimes{} 24, 64GB of RAM, and an NVIDIA GeForce RTX 4080.
-The double-precision floating-point format \noun{float64} was used for all the results.
+In this Section, we first study how RAYEN is able to approximate the optimal solution of trajectory optimization problems with constraints (Section~\ref{subsec:results_optimization}).
+Then, in Section~\ref{subsec:results_legged}, we use RAYEN to constrain the individual and total torques of the joints obtained by a learning-based locomotion policy for a quadruped robot.
+Finally, in Section~\ref{subsec:Computation-time}, we analyze RAYEN's computation time when applied to different constraints of varying dimensions.